janverschelde/PHCpack/src/doc/source/options.rst

 are given as overconstrained systems and every convex linear combination between target and start system admits solutions.

-phc -q : Tracking Solution Paths with incremental read/write
+phc -q : tracking solution Paths with incremental read/write
 ------------------------------------------------------------

 The jumpstarting method for a polynomial homotopy does not require the computation of all solutions of the start system and neither does it keep the complete solution list in memory.

-phc -r : Root counting and Construction of start systems
+phc -r : root counting and construction of start systems
 --------------------------------------------------------

 The :index:`root count` determines the number of solution paths that